Archival Descriptions from the National Archives Catalog

 Technical documentation provides details on what XML tags are used.

 Many of the government's permanent records are not yet available online.
-The Archival Research Catalog is a finding aid to the permanent records of the federal government in NARA's custody, whether the records are online, or available in our research rooms.
+The National Archives Catalog is a finding aid to the permanent records of the federal government in NARA's custody, whether the records are online, or available in our research rooms.

 Access to the government's permanent records: